Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Introduction

-This paper details the construction of an experimental apparatus and the procedures for preparing dual-species $^{23}$Na--$^{87}$Rb mixtures to study low-dimensional quantum phenomena.
-Our setup utilizes a compact Zeeman slower combined with a 2D-MOT for $^{23}$Na atoms \cite{lamporesi_na2dmot_2013} and a newly designed modular 2D$^{+}$-MOT for $^{87}$Rb atoms \cite{dieckmann_2dmot_1998}, both employing permanent magnets to provide high-flux slowed atomic beams.
-Following laser cooling, trapping, and evaporation in the 3D-MOT chamber, the dual-species gases are optically transported to an independent science chamber using an air-bearing translation stage.
-The science chamber features several key capabilities: a viewport layout that allows various lattice geometries, the stable alignment of a precision in-vacuum electrode assembly, species-dependent loading of the mixture in bichromatic vertical lattices, and high-resolution imaging for both atomic species.
-After further evaporation in the science chamber, the mixture is efficiently loaded into a single layer of a vertical optical lattice.
-Finally, we observe the immiscible \textit{in-situ} density distributions of the 2D gas mixture that agree well with mean-field theories.
+This paper describes the construction of an experimental apparatus for preparing quasi-2D $^{23}$Na--$^{87}$Rb mixtures.
+This apparatus features a modular vacuum and optical design for laser cooling that creates large atom fluxes of both atomic species, and a science chamber with several key capabilities: a viewport layout that accommodates various lattice geometries, the stable alignment of a precision in-vacuum electrode assembly, high-current, water-cooled magnetic coils, species-dependent loading of the mixture in bichromatic vertical lattices, and high-resolution imaging of both atomic species.
+After a series of procedures, the mixture is efficiently loaded into a single layer of a vertical optical lattice with a large lattice constant.
+Finally, we observe the immiscible \textit{in situ} density distribution of quasi-2D Bose mixture via high-resolution absorption imaging.

 This paper is organized as follows.
-Section II provides an overview of the vacuum system design and laser cooling stages.
-Section III describes the implementation of Dark-SPOT loading, magnetic trapping, and evaporation within a hybrid trap in the MOT chamber.
-Section IV details the procedures conducted in the science chamber, including optical transport, evaporation, and the preparation of the quasi-2D quantum gas, as well as the characterization of the \textit{in-situ} density profiles of the 2D gases.
-Finally, Section V presents conclusions and outlines future research directions enabled by this apparatus.
+Section II provides an overview of the apparatus and highlights the main features.
+Section III describes the implementation of optical transport into the Science chamber and optical evaporation.
+Section IV details the preparation of the quasi-2D quantum gas, and Section V describes the observation of immiscibility in the quasi-2D Bose mixture.
+The last section presents conclusions and outlines possible future directions.